iXsystems/ixautomation/README.md

 sudo ixautomation --run vm-tests --systype freenas --keep-alive
 ```

-To Shutdown, and cleanup all running vms
+To shutdown, and cleanup all running vms
 ```
 sudo ixautomation --destroy-all-vm
 ```

-To Shutdown, and cleanup a VM
+To shutdown, and cleanup a VM
 ```
 sudo ixautomation --destroy-vm ABCD
 ```